tushar-base-eth/zeroage/docs/PRD.md

 # Overview

 ## ZeroAge - Product Vision
-A fitness app designed for easy workout logging, muscle volume tracking, and personal health metrics management.
-The app follows a modern, light-mode design with a white background and colorful icons, using Shadcn/UI guidelines for components.
-It's built mobile-first with future-proofing for API integrations and mobile apps.
+A fitness webapp designed to help humans explore the next chapter of humanity where we are not only limited by physical boundaries but also by the limitations of our minds.
+This webapp is specifically designed to empower individuals to take control of their health and well-being, leading them on not only a path of physical fitness but also a path of self-discovery and well-being.
+This webapp aims to be a revolutionary AI friend that will motivate humans to live the best day of their lives every day by taking steps that are designed not to let them die.
+Every day based on their progress, the AI friend will recommend tasks tailored to their fitness level.

 ## Core Objectives
 - Simplify workout logging.
+- Workout history records.
-- Monitor progress through dashboard [charts/reports].
+- Achievements and progress tracking through dashboard [charts/reports/stats].

 ## Target Audience
+- Humans who are interested to try something new and want to not only stay fit but reverse their aging.
-Fitness enthusiasts who want a simple yet effective way to log workouts and monitor progress.
+- Fitness enthusiasts who want a simple yet effective way to log workouts and monitor progress.

 ### Functional Requirements
 # Functional Requirements